jphp-group/jphp/README.md

 Yes, we know about another implementation of PHP for JVM: http://quercus.caucho.com/, but our project is experemental and maybe something will come from this.
 However, quercus is opensource under GPL license and compercial (in GPL version it not uses JIT).
+Our JVM compiler under Apache License 2.0 and absolutely free for use.

 I already implemented compilers and parsers for PHP, you can see these here: http://code.google.com/p/orionphp/.
 This was a few years ago and now I decided to